TitasKu/help/docs/useful-definition.md

 In campaign metrics, only the goal of the campaign counts as a conversion.
 In all other views, [any event defined by you as a conversion event](https://help.intempt.com/events.html#event-definition) will be counted as a conversion event.

 Typically, a conversion event represents a revenue-generating moment during a visit.
-Completing a sale is the classic example of “conversion.”
+Completing a sale is a classic example of “conversion.”
 However, you can define any event you like as a conversion event.

 **conversion rate**